 The tagine’s conical shape makes a uniquely moist, hot cooking environment for the dish being cooked.
 The base is wide and shallow, and the tall lid fits snugly inside.
 As the food cooks, steam rises into the cone, condenses, and then trickles down the sides back into the dish.— thekitchn.com

 Traditional tagine pots are not essential items for the production of a casserole dish suffused with the fruits and spices typical of North African and Middle Eastern cookery.
 Searching for a recipe for a butternut squash languishing in my larder, I came across several recipes for butternut squash tagine by celebrity chefs.
 Yotam Ottolenghi is an Israeli who runs seven immensely popular Mediterranean restaurants in London.
 I combined his recipe with the one offered by James Martin.
-The result, cooked in and on my hob, was a colourful and aromatic feast for the senses—soft chunks of vivid squash mingled with sweet apricots and intense bitter lemon, nestling in a rich red, fragrant and spicy sauce.
+The result, cooked on my hob in a deep frying pan, was a colourful and aromatic feast for the senses—soft chunks of vivid squash mingled with sweet apricots and intense bitter lemon, nestling in a rich red, fragrant and spicy sauce.

 An Essential Ingredient of a Tagine: Preserved Lemons

 Overview of Preparation

 Start by gathering together and measuring out the ingredients.
 Then chop the vegetables and the garlic.
 Butternut squash can be time-consuming to peel and chop.
 Some cooks say that it's unnecessary to peel it, but for this recipe I invested some time.
 (If you are time poor and cash rich you could consider buying a ready peeled and chopped pack from the supermarket.)